It’s possible to overdose on Adderall, especially if you take it with other drugs or medications.

 - phenelzine (Nardil)

 - selegiline (Emsam, Zelapar)

 Taking drugs that inhibit the CYP2D6 enzyme — even at a low dose — can also increase your risk of negative side effects.
 CYP2D6 inhibitors are used to address a range of conditions.

 - bupropion (Aplenzin, Forfivo XL, Wellbutrin SR, Wellbutrin XL)

 - fluoxetine (Prozac)

-You should always talk to your doctor about any medications you’re taking.
-This includes over-the-counter medications, vitamins, and other nutritional supplements.
-This will help your doctor choose the right medication and dosage to reduce your risk of drug interaction.
+These discussions will help the doctor choose the right medication and dosage to reduce your risk of drug interaction.

-Overdosing on Adderall or other amphetamines can cause mild to severe symptoms.
+Overdosing on Adderall, Adderall XR, or other amphetamines can cause mild to severe symptoms.
 In some cases, death is possible.